 Treatment / Management

-Prompt initiation of antiplatelet therapy is beneficial in patients of acute ASMI.
-Non–enteric coated aspirin (162 mg to 325 mg dose) should be administered in all patients with the acute coronary syndrome as early as possible after initial presentation.
+Prompt initiation of antiplatelet therapy is beneficial in patients with acute ASMI.
+Non–enteric-coated aspirin (162 mg to 325 mg) should be administered in all patients with acute coronary syndrome as early as possible after initial presentation.
 A maintenance dose of aspirin (81 mg/day to 325 mg/day) will then continue indefinitely.
 A P2Yinhibitor such as clopidogrel or ticagrelor or prasugrel should be given in addition to aspirin usually for up to 1 year to all patients after the MI.
 Contraindications to prasugrel include patients with prior stroke.
 In patients requiring an early invasive strategy with intermediate to high-risk features (such as positive cardiac biomarkers), the addition of GP IIb/IIIa inhibitor (such as eptifibatide or tirofiban) in addition to dual antiplatelet therapy may be considered as part of an initial antiplatelet regimen.

 Anticoagulation is the recommendation for all patients irrespective of the treatment strategy.
-Treatment options for anticoagulation include enoxaparin, unfractionated intravenous heparin, fondaparinux or bivalirudin.
-Argatroban is a direct thrombin inhibitor which can be used in patients with a history of heparin-induced thrombocytopenia for either prophylaxis or the treatment of thrombosis, including those requiring PCI.
+Treatment options for anticoagulation include enoxaparin, unfractionated intravenous heparin, fondaparinux, or bivalirudin.
+Argatroban is a direct thrombin inhibitor that can be used in patients with a history of heparin-induced thrombocytopenia for either prophylaxis or the treatment of thrombosis, including those requiring PCI.

 The goals of therapy after MI are to restore the patient to normal activities with a focus on aggressive lifestyle and risk factor modification.
-The goal for long-term medical therapy relates to the potential prognostic benefits which studies have shown related to the use of antiplatelet agents, beta blockers, statins, and renin-angiotensin-aldosterone system inhibitors, especially for patients with LVEF under 40%.
-Treatment of major risk factors such as smoking, hypertension, diabetes mellitus, hyperlipidemia, obesity and lack of physical activity.
+The goal for long-term medical therapy relates to the potential prognostic benefits that studies have shown related to the use of antiplatelet agents, beta-blockers, statins, and renin-angiotensin-aldosterone system inhibitors, especially for patients with LVEF under 40%.
+Treatment of major risk factors such as smoking, hypertension, diabetes mellitus, hyperlipidemia, obesity, and lack of physical activity.
 Patients should also undergo a cardiac rehabilitation program after their discharge.